Leviinson/BF-283/README.md

 ### Running the Container

-To run the MySQL container, you can use the following command:
+To build and run container, you can use the following command:

 ```bash
 docker-compose --env-file ../.env up -d
 ```

 Now the MySQL server inside the container will be accessible on port specified in .env file with variable MYSQL_EXTERNAL_PORT.

+Connect to the server provided by NGINX accesseble by NGINX_DOMEN variable value, specified in .env

 ## Adding content to Zoho CRM.